Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Down the Hill Towards ArroyoDown the Hill Towards Arroyo

 Once dropping down to the arroyo, the Camino de San Salvador now begins the third and final climb of day six on the other side.
-Don't be fooled, this is a significant "little" climb of 125 meters (410 feet), especially on the hot and humid afternoon that was given to us!
-Another climb on hot pavement!
+Don't be fooled, this is a significant "little" climb of 125 meters (410 feet), and if it's hot, you will notice it!

 Up the Hill on the Other SideUp the Hill on the Other Side

 As the day was growing increasingly hot, we grew tired and hungry once again.
-About one kilometer from the arroyo crossing, when we came to the area of Prietos, and saw the picnic area in the shade by the fountain, we seized the opportunity to take a reprieve from the hot pavement.
-We were not quite yet at the top of the third climb here at approx. 14.9 kilometers into day six on the Camino del Salvador.
+About one kilometer from the arroyo crossing, when we came to the area of Prietos and saw the picnic area in the shade by the fountain, the charming little Fuente El Árbol, we seized the opportunity to take a reprieve from the hot pavement.
+We were not quite yet at the top of the third climb here after approximately 14.9 kilometers into day six on the Camino del Salvador.

 We rested and snacked from the food in our pack, a necessary thing on any Camino and were content.